 - Immanuel Lutheran Church (Prairie View)

-- Life Church (Forest Hills)
+- St. Andrew Lutheran Church (Forest Hills)

 HOW TO ACCESS THE PROGRAM:

-Families in need access supplies during Back-to-School Open House Nights across the district by simply stopping by the schools their children will be attending for the upcoming school year and asking for the School Supplies Program.
+In typical years, families in need access supplies during Back-to-School Open House Nights across the district by simply stopping by the schools their children will be attending for the upcoming school year and asking for the School Supplies Program.
 Families entering the district mid-year can speak with their school social workers if they need help with supplies.
 For more details about accessing supplies and other help, visit the Family Resources Program website.

 Para obtener información en español, contáctese con Heriberto Vargas en firstname.lastname@example.org o 952-975-7068.